-- Sense of smell
+- Sense of smell.

 General Connection vs. Specific Connection

-We may not have a lot of small neural circuits that connect two sections of our brains.
-However, we do have a complex, general connection that unites the entirety of our brain.
-This is why we are smarter than parrots.
+We may not have many small neural circuits connecting two sections of our brains.
+However, we have a complex connection that unites the entirety of our brains, which is why humans are smarter than parrots.

 How Smart Are Parrots Compared to Humans?

-Children at this age (and younger) do not recognize themselves in mirrors.
-They don’t pass the mark test until much later in life.
-This happens once they’ve reached a certain degree of brain development.
+Children at this age don’t recognize themselves in mirrors; they don’t pass the mark test until much later in life, which happens once they’ve reached a certain degree of brain development.

-This is why it’s so accurate to compare their intelligence to that of a toddler.
-For example, a small child may learn that saying the words “mommy” and “milk” will result in their acquisition.
+This is why it’s accurate to compare their intelligence to a toddler.
+For example, a small child may learn that saying “mommy” and “milk” will result in their acquisition.

-Here, the child has been conditioned to associate those words with an outcome.
-It doesn’t understand what those words mean.
-This is exactly what happens with the domestic parrots that have been trained to “talk.”
-They are just conditioned to associate words with specific:
+Here, the child has been conditioned to associate those words with an outcome but doesn’t understand what those words mean.
+This is what happens with domestic parrots trained to talk and are conditioned to associate words with specific:

-- Voice tones
+- Voice tones.

-- Learn over 100 words
+- Learn over 100 words.

-- Recognize colors, shapes, and objects
+- Recognize colors, shapes, and objects.

-- Understand the concept of zero
+- Understand the concept of zero.

 This was tested by playing a game.
 Here, an object of interest (usually a nut) was hidden under a cup while keeping the other cup empty.
 It was a positive sign when the parrot:

-- Chose the empty cup
+- Chooses the empty cup.

 This was proof that parrots had simple deduction skills.
 As the study progressed, this game was played with 4 cups instead of 2.
-Here, children under the age of 2.5 struggled to understand the game’s concept and become frustrated.
+Here, children under the age of 2.5 struggled to understand the game’s concept and became frustrated.